kubemq-io/docs/docs/get_started/queue.md

 kubetools queue send "hello-world-queue" "this is a queue message"
 ```

-A result message will be display with indication of sending time of the message
+A result message will be shown with an indication of sending time of the message

 ::: tip Kubetools
 Kubetools is KubeMQ Command-Line-Interface tool.